songlab-cal/CherryML/README.md

 internal-2 seq2 4.0
 internal-1 seq3 5.0
 ```
 This format is intended to be easier to parse than the newick format.
-It first lists the node in the tree, and then the edges with their length.
+It first lists the nodes in the tree, and then the edges in the tree with their lengths.

-The files in `site_rates_dir` should list the site rates for in each family following the format in the following toy example:
+Each files in `site_rates_dir` should list the site rates for a family following the format in the following toy example:
 ```
 5 sites
 1.0 1.0 1.0 1.0 1.0
 ```

 The `cache_dir` is used to store intermediate computations for future runs.
-Caching is transparent to the user.
-If not provided, a temporary directory will be used as the caching directory.
+Caching is transparent to the user; just make sure to use a different `cache_dir` for different datasets.
+If not provided, a temporary directory will be used as the caching directory (so, all intermediate data will be lost).

-If you have not estimated trees and site rates already, we will do that for you using FastTree.
+If you have not estimated trees and site rates already, cherryml will do that for you using FastTree.
 You can simply run:

 ```
 python -m cherryml \